 There are opportunities for college credit for equivalent learning from educational programs in the workplace and from related work or life experience.
-The College's Prior Learning Assessment initiative will play a role, along with transfer credit for recognized programs.
+The College's Prior Learning Assessment (PLA) initiative will play a role, along with transfer credit for recognized programs.

-Co-operative Education or Internship are optional components of this program.
-Cooperative Education allows learners the opportunity to integrate their studies with two (2) periods of relevant work experience.
-To obtain the Internship Designation, the completion of one (1) work term is required.
+Co-operative education or internship are optional components of this program.
+Cooperative education allows learners the opportunity to integrate their studies with two (2) periods of relevant work experience.
+To obtain the Internship designation, the completion of one (1) work term is required.
+The Diploma in Public Administration can be taken on a part-time (excluding co-op) or full-time basis.
+Some Year 2 courses are offered in alternate odd and even years.

-The Public Administration Diploma can be taken on a part-time (excluding Co-op) or full-time basis.
-Some second year courses are offered in alternate odd and even years.
-Having completed the first year, students can transfer to the Diploma in Business Administration program - see details under that program.
-Some of the courses in the program are also core courses for the Local Government Management Intermediate Certificate, which supports management staff in the municipal sector.
-See Departmental Chair for more information.
+Having completed Year 1, students can transfer to the Diploma in Business Administration program - see details under that program.
+Some of the courses in the program are also core courses for the Certificate in Local Government Management Intermediate, which supports management staff in the municipal sector.
+See departmental Chair for more information.

-This program is eligible for bridging to the Thompson Rivers University - Open Learning's Bachelor of Business Administration Degree and to their Bachelor of Business Administration (Public Sector Management).
+This program is eligible for bridging to the Thompson Rivers University - Open Learning's Bachelor of Business Administration and to their Bachelor of Business Administration (Public Sector Management).

 Full-time: Two years Part-time: determined by student and availability of courses.

-Location: Varies
+Location: Varies Starting: Fall

-BUSADMIN1 First Year
+BUSADMIN1 Year 1

-PADMIN2 Second Year
+PADMIN2 Year 2